-Bad news salespeople—just like the teenager/parent relationship, the modern, B2B buyer doesn’t need you...well, at least until they decide they need you.
+Bad news salespeople—just like the teenager/parent relationship, the modern B2B buyer doesn’t need you...well, at least until they decide they need you.
 And when that all-important moment occurs, it’s definitely on their terms—so you best be ready to meet them at their time of need.

 Let’s take a closer look at how these buyers conduct business and what the subsequent implications are for B2B companies’ marketing and sales initiatives.

-Because buyers are entering the sales funnel much later, due to the volume of research they’re conducting, salespeople need to be ready to handle a more well-informed customer.
+Because buyers enter the sales funnel much later due to the volume of research they’re conducting, salespeople need to be ready to handle a more well-informed customer.
 As such, the traditional initial buyer and salesperson interaction becomes obsolete.

-The buyer is in a more powerful position and is driving the conversation to get the information they need.
+The buyer is in a more powerful position and is the one driving the conversation to get the information they need.
 Consequently, sales has to have a different mindset.
 They must be truly prepared to listen and have much more in-depth knowledge about what they’re selling, and they must be skilled at showing how it aligns with customers’ needs within the industries in which they work.

 Both sales and marketing need to be prepared to teach and find ways to help buyers decode and process all the information they need to make a decision.
 This means: